sreyansb/DEVMAN/README.md

-This project was made by a team of 3: a)Rishit Chaudhary-https://github.com/rishitc - Developed RSA encryption for our project b)Jayant Sipani - File storage,testing
+This project was made by a team of 3: a)Rishit Chaudhary-https://github.com/rishitc - Developed RSA encryption for our project b)Jayant Sipani-https://github.com/sipanijayant - File storage,testing
 c)Sreyans Bothra(me)-https://github.com/sreyansb - Developed XOR encryption,Input-Output for our project.